Avro Canada CF-105 Arrow: Soviet spying

-Foreign interest
+Britain

 Canada unsuccessfully tried to sell the Arrow to the US and Britain.
 The aircraft industry in both countries was considered a national interest and the purchase of foreign designs was rare.

 Nevertheless, from 1955 on the UK had shown considerable interest in the Arrow.
 Desiring a high-performance interceptor like the Arrow, the RAF began the F.155 program in 1955, projecting a service entry date of 1962.
 As the program continued, it was clear the aircraft would not be ready in time.
 It was apparent that new versions of the Soviet M-4 bomber would be available in 1959 that could outperform the Gloster Javelin, implying the RAF would have no effective anti-bomber force for several years.
 To prevent this, the UK considered interim designs which could be in service by the late 1950s.
 At first, consideration was given to the thin-wing Javelin that would provide moderate supersonic performance, along with the extremely high performance but short range Saunders-Roe SR.177.

-A new round of development produced an improved Mach 1.6 version of the thin-wing Javelin, and the Arrow was set aside.
-It was soon clear that the new Javelin would not enter service until at least 1961, too late to stop the new M-4s and with the F.155 designs coming on only two years later.
-In April 1956, the Air Council recommended a purchase of 144 Arrows to fill the role of the thin-wing Javelin.
-These would be powered by UK engines; the Bristol Olympus 7R – 17000 lbf thrust dry, 23700 lbf with reheat, the Rolls-Royce Conway Stage 4 – 18340 lbf thrust dry, 29700 lbf with reheat, or de Havilland Gyron – 19500 lbf thrust dry, 28000 lbf with reheat.

-Procurement of the Arrow from Canada, and setting up a production line in the UK, was explored.
-The unit price per aircraft built in the UK was estimated at £220,000 each for a production run of 100 aircraft, as opposed to the estimate of £150,000 for each upgraded Javelin.
-The CF-105 would serve as a stopgap until the F.155 project came to fruition, but with the F.155 due in 1963 and the Arrow unlikely to reach the RAF before 1962, there was little point in proceeding.
+Options for the Arrow's procurement were explored.
+It was envisioned that the CF-105 would serve as a stopgap until the F.155 project came to fruition, but with the F.155 due in 1963, and the Arrow unlikely to reach the RAF before 1962, it was thought that there was little point in proceeding.

 The infamous 1957 Defence White Paper, described as "the biggest change in military policy ever made in normal times", led to the cancellation of almost all British manned fighter aircraft in development and eliminated the possibility of an Arrow purchase.
 Instead, the UK offered to sell Canada the English Electric Lightning interceptor.